-Hearing loss can occur in a similar way.
-It isn’t like suddenly your hearing is totally gone.
-In most circumstances of hearing loss, it goes undetected because it develops so slowly.
+Hearing loss can deteriorate slowly over time.
+In most circumstances it goes undetected because it develops so slowly.

 Early treatment can really help maintain your hearing so that’s an unfortunate truth.
 You can take steps to protect your hearing if you’re aware that it’s in danger.
 That’s why it may be significant to watch for these seven signs your hearing might be waning.